Please note that this page contains information and links most relevant for people living in England, Scotland, Wales.

 These tariffs are set by the UK Government at a level designed to compensate for the difference between costs of installing and operating renewable heating systems and fossil fuel systems, including non-financial costs such as disruption, based on 20 years of heat produced.
 Fossil fuel costs used are those for off-gas households.

-- biomass – renewable heat generated by biomass will be based on an estimated heat demand from an EPC
+Biomass – renewable heat generated by biomass will be based on an estimated heat demand from an EPC (up to the limit for this technology).

-- heat pumps – renewable heat generated by heat pumps will be based on an estimate of the heat demand from an EPC combined with an estimate of the heat pump’s efficiency.
+Heat pumps – renewable heat generated by heat pumps will be based on an estimate of the heat demand from an EPC (up to the limit for this technology) combined with an estimate of the heat pump’s efficiency.

 Elements affecting payment